 4. Promote Healthy Skin

-A rich source of skin-supporting amino acids glycine and proline, along with collagen, the ultimate skin food, bone broth can improve skin elasticity and fight wrinkles.
+Bone broth is a rich source of skin-supporting amino acids glycine and proline.
+Along with collagen, the ultimate skin food, bone broth can improve skin elasticity and fight wrinkles.

 5. Reduce Inflammation